 Saving and opening projects

-A project stores all the work on your movie or slideshow.
-You can save the project for finishing your work later, or restore your work if you need to edit something after you've finished.
+A project stores all the work on your movie.
+You can save the project for finishing your movie later, or restore your work if you need to edit something after you've finished.

 Saving the project